Břasy: Etymology

 The name is derived from the Czech words vřasy, břasy (in standard Czech vřes), which are folk names for 'heather'.

 Geography

 Břasy is located about 10 km north of Rokycany and 15 km northeast of Plzeň.
 It lies in the Plasy Uplands in a largely deforested plateau, which falls sharply towards the valley of the Berounka River in the west.
-The highest point is the Přešov hill at 505 m above sea level.
+The highest point is the hill Přešov at 505 m above sea level.

 The Berounka forms the western municipal border.
-The stream Dírecký potok is a minor watercourse that flows across the municipality into the Berounka.
-The slopes along the Berounka and the Dírecký potok are largely covered with forest, while the central part of Břasy is largely forestless, except for scattered woods between the Břasy proper, Vranovice, Kříše and Stupno which replaced the abandoned coal mines and other industrial facilities.
+The stream Dírecký potok flows across the municipality into the Berounka.